 Drill 4: Branching Strokes (n and u shapes)

-Practice the branching stroke where the arch emerges from the stem at roughly one-third height.
-This movement appears in n, m, h, r, b, p, and k.
-Get this wrong, and your text looks wobbly and amateur.
-Get it right, and you've mastered one of the most common movements in calligraphy.
+Practice the branching stroke (the Italic minim drill) where the arch leaves the stem at roughly one-third of x-height.
+This movement is the core of n, m, h, r, b, p, and k.
+Get it wrong and the text wobbles; get it right and you've solved one of the most frequent gestures in the script.

 Success metric: Can you write a line of 'minimum' where every branching point occurs at the same height?